GenisGE/evalAdmix/README.md

 		or
 	      	-beagle path to beagle file containing genotype likelihoods (alternative to -plink)

-		-fname path to ancestral population frequencies file (tab delimited matrix where rows are sites and columns ancestral populations)
+		-fname path to ancestral population frequencies file (space delimited matrix where rows are sites and columns ancestral populations)
-	       	-qname path to admixture proportions file (tab delimited matrix where rows are individuals and columns ancestral populations)
+	       	-qname path to admixture proportions file (space delimited matrix where rows are individuals and columns ancestral populations)

 	Optional: